Indiana State Department of Health's Accreditation

 ISDH hired an accreditation coordinator in 2015 to help drive the accreditation journey.
 Time was taken to learn about the accreditation process and purpose, and providing that knowledge to the staff to lay the foundation of the work needed to be successful.
 In 2016 a team of individuals was brought together to do an overview and large gap analysis.
 This team of 14 individuals started what is known as the A-Team

 Over the next 18 months the agency worked on closing some of those gaps and developing the required documentation needed for application submission.
 In February of 2018 the A-Team expanded and developed "Domain Teams".
 These teams are led by individuals who originally start the accreditation team and are part of now is considered the "Core Team".
-Domain teams meet an average of once a month to review the standards and measures and identify needed documentation.
+Domain teams met an average of once a month to review the standards and measures and identify needed documentation.
+In the fall of 2018 the A-Team expanded once more to develop the "Review Team".
+This group of individuals reviewed documents for accuracy and clarity, assessing for items such as spelling errors, clear descriptions, correct labeling in coversheets, and completeness of the example.

 The following ISDH document examples have not yet been reviewed by PHAB and ISDH cannot guarantee the examples will fully meet all the requirements of their corresponding measure.
 Examples were created under Standards and Measures 1.5.
 For more information on areas of strengths and weaknesses within the examples please contact the ISDH Accreditation Coordinator, Patricia Truelove, at PTruelove1@isdh.IN.gov.